victorviola/documentsreader/README.md

 # iProov Documents Reader

+A secure document access platform powered by **iProov's Genuine Presence Assurance (GPA)** technology.
+This application eliminates the need for passwords by authenticating users through advanced **biometric facial verification**, ensuring a seamless and secure user experience.

+The system architecture consists of:
+- **Backend**: Built with **Python**, handling core logic and authentication processes.
+Utilizes **Microsoft SQL Server** for robust and secure data management.
+- **Frontend**: Developed using **Flutter**, providing a cross-platform interface (currently tested only on **Android**).

+At this stage, the application has been tested exclusively on Android devices, with ongoing development to expand platform support and enhance functionality.

 ## Demo
 Watch a quick demo of the iProov Documents Reader, showcasing biometric login and document access: